NAV on 2019/08/23

 In our recent half year report to investors we highlighted how we had taken into consideration: 1) South Africa's vulnerable economic position, 2) tighter monetary policy in the first world; and, 3) the more attractive valuations of the world's best dividend payers when positioning all our portfolios.
 As such, notwithstanding recent 'Ramaphoria' we maintained an approximate 25% exposure to offshore listed companies (eg: Johnson & Johnson, Medtronic and Diageo) as well as an additional 15% exposure to rand hedge stocks.
 This brings the fund's total exposure to businesses whose prospects aren't linked to SA to approximately 40%.
 We have also ensured all the domestically focused businesses we own are of the highest quality with strong brands and pricing power - eminently suitable to a low growth environment.
 This positioning served investors well this quarter, and will likely continue serving investors well in the years ahead as we do not expect current trends to change anytime soon.

-The fund aims to provide investors with an acceptable dividend yield and growing level of dividend income.
-The fund will seek out fundamentally sound JSE listed companies that currently pay dividends and possess the potential for consistent and sustainable dividend growth in the future.
-The fund aims to achieve a dividend yield for its unitholders in excess of the dividend yield of the Financial and Industrial index and to grow distributions in excess of the dividend growth achieved by the Financial and Industrial index measured over rolling two-year periods.
+The Marriott Dividend Growth Fund has as its primary objective an acceptable dividend yield combined with long term growth of income and capital.
+To achieve this objective the fund will seek out fundamentally sound listed companies that currently pay dividends and possess the potential for consistent and sustainable dividend growth in the future.
+The fund aims to achieve a dividend yield for its investors in excess of the dividend yield of the Financial and Industrial Index and to grow distributions in excess of the dividend growth achieved by the Financial and Industrial Index measured over rolling two-year periods.